Auditory Working Memory

 In my experiment I contrasted working memory for pitch of a tone against working memory for spacing of a visual sinusoidal grating.
 Source localisation of induced activity during first second of maintenance of auditory information against silent pre-stimulus baseline showed medial prefrontal theta enhancement, cerebellar beta enhancement, and auditory cortex alpha suppression, left supramarginal gyrus theta and beta suppression.
 Further, I found theta phase coupling between medial prefrontal and left posterior hippocampus and right inferior frontal gyrus in addition to beta phase coupling between cerebellum and left inferior frontal gyrus (Broca's area) which was correlated with subject performance.
-So I conclude that, representations of sounds are kept active in the auditory cortex through covert rehearsal by Broca's area enabled by focus of attention by the prefrontal Hippocampus network.
+So I speculate that, representations of sounds are kept active in the auditory cortex through covert rehearsal by Broca's area in tandem with Cerebellum and consolidated by the medial prefrontal - Hippocampus network.

 Here is a visual summary of the second project